GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 * Don't cache or buffer data.
 Dataflow takes care of that for you.
 Keep as little state in RAM as possible.

-* If you run out of memory...
+* If you run out of memory, then try the following:
-  * Try using highmem workers.
+  * Use highmem workers.
-  * Try using fewer threads.
+  * Use fewer threads.

 * If everything else fails, obtain a heap dump and track down the source of the out-of-memory condition.